-Up until 1970 the Township of Manalapan had police services provided by the New Jersey State Police.
-In April of 1970 Thomas Wallace was appointed as the first Chief of Police in Manalapan Township.
-At that same time several other police officers from nearby towns formed the Manalapan Township Police Department and was headquartered in “the barn” which was located on Wickatunk Road, just off of Route 9.
+Until 1970, the Township of Manalapan had police services provided by the New Jersey State Police.
+In April of 1970, Thomas Wallace was appointed as the first Chief of Police in Manalapan Township.
+At that same time, several other police officers from nearby towns formed the Manalapan Township Police Department, which was headquartered in “the barn,” located on Wickatunk Road, just off of Route 9.
 In 1975, when the State Police vacated the Tennent Barracks (now the Manalapan Senior Center), the newly formed police department moved their headquarters to the old State Police Barracks.
 The department remained in that building until the current municipal complex was built in 1983.